marcinczenko/django-nonrel-start-project/README.md

     $ python add-django-nonrel-submodules.py -d <module_name>

 That's it.
 Both the submodule and the link will be removed.

-**NOTE** The script does not touch you _.gitmodules_ file, nor it will try to fix your git archive.
-The only thing it ever (yes ever) doing with git is `git submodule add`.
+When removing the module from the git repository the following commands are executed:

+    git rm --cached --ignore-unmatch <path_to_submodule>
+	git config -f .git/config --remove-section submodule.<path_to_submodule>
+	git config -f .gitmodules --remove-section submodule.<path_to_submodule>
+    rm -Rf .git/modules/<path_to_submodule>

+Sometimes you may want to skip these commands (especially when any of them fails - than it will cause the whole script to fails).
+For this you have the
+`--skip-git-cmds`:

+    $ python add-django-nonrel-submodules.py -d <module_name> --skip-git-cmds

+And finally, sometimes you may want to remove submodules but actually keep the symlinks (this may happen when you have another _lib_ folder with different branch and you do not want to use it anymore).
+The option you may be looking for in such a case is `--keep-symlinks`:

+    $ python add-django-nonrel-submodules.py -d <module_name> --keep-symlinks

 If you only wanted to remove symlink but leave the submodule in place, you have the `-s` option.